 Go on a Street art tour

 You can do this alone by heading to Soho, Brooklyn, even Astoria has different ones, but this will take a little more of effort and research if it’s your first time visiting New York if you don’t know New York well enough.
 Instead, you can always sign up for a street art tour with a guide or local.
-I would suggest to go on a Bushwick collective street art tour in Brooklyn or on a New York City Graffiti & Street Art Walking Tour
+I would suggest going on a Bushwick collective street art tour in Brooklyn or on a New York City Graffiti & Street Art Walking Tour

 Go shopping to the outlets or go on a shopping tour